-For more about austraLYSIS, see some of our Web sites, such as our web-art hypermedia pieces WORDSTUFFS and Intertwingling (via our web-art page at www.australysis. com); or information at the Australian Music Centre site on our composer-members (go to our links page).
+For more about austraLYSIS, see some of our Web sites, such as our web-art hypermedia pieces WORDSTUFFS and Intertwingling (via our web-art page at www.australysis.com); or information at the Australian Music Centre site on our composer-members (go to our links page).

 BOOKINGS and Enquiries to : austraLYSIS, PO Box 2039, Woolooware, NSW 2230, Australia.
-Telephone : + 61 2 6251 7256.email : dr.metagroove@mindless.com austraLYSIS presents new works it has created in sound, image and text, and at their interfaces.
-Besides acousmatic work (pre-recorded sound alone), and acoustic performance, we present new intermedia pieces in which the performed computer interface is a responsive central component.
-Often, computer interaction has been purposely limited in its rapidity and diversity of change and response: our Facing Off, to be presented here is intended to provide extensive performance flexibility, breadth and instantaneity of change.
-The concert also launches austraLYSIS new CD, Sonic Stones, Tall Poppies 182, its sixth on that label, and presents one of the pieces it contains, PianoStones.
+Telephone : + 61 2 6251 7256.email : dr.metagroove@mindless.com austraLYSIS presents new works in sound, image and text, in many of their streams and at many of their nodes.
+Besides acousmatic work, and acoustic performance, the ensemble presents new intermedia pieces in which the interface between the sensory media is responsive and manipulated.
+After creating a series of sound technodramas for radio and the web over many years, austraLYSIS tonight includes a performance work with pre-recorded performance by actor Jenny Vuletic, as well as by our own Hazel Smith.

-Management: Anna Cerneaz, Artology, phone + 61 2 9362 5711; mobile 0412 093063; email anna@cenika.com.
+Management: Anna Cerneaz, phone + 61 2 9362 5711; mobile 0412 093063; email anna@cenika.com.